 - Bring the mixture to a simmer, then reduce heat to low and cook, covered, for 1 hour 45 minutes or until the beef is tender.

 - In a small bowl, whisk together the flour and water until smooth.
 Stir into the stew, and cook for 15-20 minutes longer, or until the sauce is thick and rich.
 Stir in the frozen peas, and simmer for another minute or two to warm them through.

 - Remove from heat, and discard the bay leaf.
 Taste and adjust the seasoning, if necessary.
 Set aside to cool while you prepare the mashed potatoes.
 (You can also prepare the filling in advance and store in the refrigerator for up to 3 days, then bring up to room temperature before assembling the pies.)

 - Preheat oven to 375F.

 - In a large pot of boiling salted water, cook the potatoes and garlic until the potatoes pierce easily with a fork, about 15 minutes.
-Drain, and stir in the milk and butter.
+Drain, and stir in the cream and butter.
 Mash until smooth, then stir in the cheese, mixing until it melts and incorporates into the potatoes.
 Season to taste with salt and pepper.

 - Divide the beef stew between four oven-safe bowls (or into a casserole dish, if you prefer to make one big pie).
 Spoon the mashed potatoes onto the filling, smoothing out into an even layer.
 Bake in preheated oven for 20-25 minutes, or until the filling is bubbling hot and the mashed potatoes are golden-brown.
 Let stand for 5 minutes to cool off slightly, then serve.